pure-data/externals-howto/README.rst

     void error(char *fmt, ...);

-Writes a C-string as an error-message to the Pd-console.
+Writes a C string as an error message to the Pd console.

 pd_error
 ^^^^^^^^